fau-masters-collected-works-cgarbin/dropout-vs-batch-normalization/README.md

 The raw results are available [in this folder](./test_results).
 The [report](./report/CAP6619_term_project_cgarbin.pdf) has some analysis of those results.
 More analysis could be done on those results.

-### Publication in Springer's Multimedia Tools and Applications

-This report was later published in [Springer's Multimedia Tools and Applications](https://link.springer.com/article/10.1007/s11042-019-08453-9).

-The free version of the paper is [available here](https://drive.google.com/file/d/1PyRUgSXqpl_OvJkWrR4HCWLDaEexzWd9/view).

 ## Results from experiments